emchin/Hack-School-Notes/001: HTML and CSS.md

 <img src="https://external-content.duckduckgo.com/iu/?u=https%3A%2F%2Ftse1.mm.bing.net%2Fth%3Fid%3DOIP.76M54-KoDIgbYo9HUuUuDgHaEK%26pid%3DApi&f=1" alt="confused Team Rocket">

+Did this workshop make you feel like Team Rocket after crash-landing?

-If you're feeling like Team Rocket right now, you can check out the links below for some more information!
+Check out the links below for some more information!
 Or if you need some more help (or sympathy), message us on the Hack School Discord channel and we can help you out!

 Intro to HTML: [W3 Schools](https://www.w3schools.com/html/html_intro.asp)